 World Storytelling Day

 Aligning with the yearly Spring Equinox (aka the first day of Spring), this day has existed since the 90s, with the first one taking place in Sweden.
 Now a global celebration, World Storytelling Day focuses on oral storytelling, with a different theme named every year.
-(2019’s theme is Myths, Legends, and Epics.)
 How you participate is up to you — an event can be as large and involved as organizing a local storytelling festival or as small as sharing a story with friends in your living room.
 Check out this Facebook group to learn more about upcoming events.

 International Day for the Elimination of Racial Discrimination

 Established by the United Nations in 1966 to commemorate the Sharpeville Massacre, this day challenges governments and individuals worldwide to embrace the human rights of all by eliminating all forms of racial discrimination.
-The UN has chosen Mitigating and countering rising nationalist populism and extreme supremacist ideologies as this year’s area of focus.
+Inspired by young people all over the world who marched in support of Black Lives Matter in 2020, last year the UN chose Youth standing up against racism as their theme.
 Show your support for this day by using #fightracism and #Standup4humanrights on your social media.

 An interesting but little-known fact — the man whose research led to the development of the birth control pill was a devout Catholic — and the Catholic Church currently bans birth control.
 Despite the resistance of the Church to the drug he helped create, Rock remained a staunch advocate for the rights of married women to control their reproductive destinies.